GoogleContainerTools/kaniko/README.md

 ### Caching

 #### Caching Layers

 kaniko can cache layers created by `RUN`(configured by flag `--cache-run-layers`) and `COPY` (configured by flag `--cache-copy-layers`) commands in a remote repository.
 Before executing a command, kaniko checks the cache for the layer.
 If it exists, kaniko will pull and extract the cached layer instead of executing the command.
 If not, kaniko will execute the command and then push the newly created layer to the cache.

+kaniko can cache layers created by `RUN` (and `COPY`, configured by the `--cache-copy-layers` flag) commands in a remote repository.
+Before executing a command, kaniko checks the cache for the layer.
+If it exists, kaniko will pull and extract the cached layer instead of executing the command.
+If not, kaniko will execute the command and then push the newly created layer to the cache.

 Note that kaniko cannot read layers from the cache after a cache miss: once a layer has not been found in the cache, all subsequent layers are built locally without consulting the cache.

 Users can opt into caching by setting the `--cache=true` flag.
 A remote repository for storing cached layers can be provided via the `--cache-repo` flag.
 If this flag isn't provided, a cached repo will be inferred from the `--destination` provided.

 #### Caching Base Images

 kaniko can cache images in a local directory that can be volume mounted into the kaniko pod.
 To do so, the cache must first be populated, as it is read-only.
 We provide a kaniko cache warming image at `gcr.io/kaniko-project/warmer`:

 ```shell
 docker run -v $(pwd):/workspace gcr.io/kaniko-project/warmer:latest --cache-dir=/workspace/cache --image=<image to cache> --image=<another image to cache>
 ```

 `--image` can be specified for any number of desired images.
 This command will cache those images by digest in a local directory named `cache`.
 Once the cache is populated, caching is opted into with the same `--cache=true` flag as above.
 The location of the local cache is provided via the `--cache-dir` flag, defaulting to `/cache` as with the cache warmer.
 See the `examples` directory for how to use with kubernetes clusters and persistent cache volumes.

 ### Pushing to Different Registries

 kaniko uses Docker credential helpers to push images to a registry.

 kaniko comes with support for GCR, Docker `config.json` and Amazon ECR, but configuring another credential helper should allow pushing to a different registry.

 #### Pushing to Docker Hub